theodi/open-data-licensing/guides/publisher-guide.md

 On intended use of the ODRS vocabulary is to provide a more detailed description of the rights associated with a Dataset described using the DCAT vocabulary.

+### Licences

-A _Dataset_ is usually associated with a _License_.
-The ODRS vocabulary uses a broad definition of license which is intended to cover any legal document that describe re-use rights up to an including a complete waiver of rights (e.g. a public domain dedication):
+A _Dataset_ is usually associated with a _Licence_.
+The ODRS vocabulary uses a broad definition of licence which is intended to cover any legal document that describe re-use rights up to an including a complete waiver of rights (e.g. a public domain dedication):

 >A legal document that describes the legal terms for re-use of some information.
-A license might apply to either content or data.
+A licence might apply to either content or data.
 It might also be a waiver document that indicates that the owner waives all rights they may have over the information.

 The ODRS vocabulary does not provide a machine-readable description of licensing terms.
 The Creative Commons vocabulary (ccRel) provides the necessary terms for describing this aspect of licensing.
-ODRS is instead focused on describing _Rights Statements_ which are used to describe the application of a _License_ to a _Dataset_.
+ODRS is instead focused on describing _Rights Statements_ which are used to describe the application of a _Licence_ to a _Dataset_.

-In some juristictions, particularly the EU, a dataset might actually have several licenses associated with it:
+In some juristictions, particularly the EU, a dataset might actually have several licences associated with it:

-* A Dataset License, e.g. the Open Database License, that covers reuse of the dataset
+* A Dataset Licence, e.g. the Open Database Licence, that covers reuse of the dataset
-* A Content License, e.g. the Open Database Content License, that covers re-use of the contents of a dataset
+* A Content Licence, e.g. the Open Database Content Licence, that covers re-use of the contents of a dataset

-A _Rights Statement_ is a resource that amongst other things, describes the relationship between a _Dataset_ and its _Licenses_.
+A _Rights Statement_ is a resource that amongst other things, describes the relationship between a _Dataset_ and its _Licences_.
 A statement of rights will typically include some or all of the following information:

-* A reference to a Dataset License
+* A reference to a Dataset Licence
-* A reference to a Content License (where applicable)
+* A reference to a Content Licence (where applicable)
 * Notices, e.g. copyright notices, that should be preserved by re-users
 * Guidance on a means of attributing the source of the data, e.g. when re-used in an application
 * Pointers to further information, e.g. further guidance on re-use or details on how to acquire additional rights

-The description of a License, such as the UK Open Government License, remains unchanged no matter how it is used or applied by an organisation.
+The description of a Licence, such as the UK Open Government Licence, remains unchanged no matter how it is used or applied by an organisation.
 It is the Rights Statement that captures the context of its re-use by an organisation, including descriptions of relevant notices, attribution guidance and other relevant relationships.

 A Rights Statement might apply to an individual Dataset.
 But it could equally be applied to several Datasets, e.g. if an organization publishes data under a consistent set of rights.